Yoga and Exercise Can Help Autistic Individuals Manage Meltdowns and Self Regulation

 Yoga is not only good for a person’s physical body, it also promotes self-regulation, aids in relaxation, and helps to alleviate stress.
 There are 5 basic yoga poses that are simple to use, and may prevent meltdowns.
 There is also a You Tube clip called Good Night Yoga (based on a book by the same name with lovely illustrations) which can help settle children for bedtime pose by pose.
 For more ideas on how to implement yoga, have a look at Asanas for Autism and Special Needs.
 Peaceful Pathways yoga studio has collected a number of articles about yoga and special needs.

-The 5 basic yoga poses for helping to prevent meltdowns in those with ASD
+The 5 basic yoga poses for helping to prevent meltdowns for autistic individuals

 - Child’s pose with “Bee Breath”.